gytterberg/technical-interview-prep/how-to.md

 This happens at least one day before you lead a given prompt.

-- You can check whether a prompt has already been successfully remarkised by dropping the relevant `.md` file into https://remarkjs.com/remarkise
+- To check whether a prompt has already been successfully remarkised, see **Viewing markdowns as slideshows**
 - Otherwise, head to the technical interview prep github repo
   - Check whether some other fellow/instructor is already working on getting the prompt ready for remarkise by looking for an issue that is assigned
   - If nobody is, decide whether you want to or not—if you decide to go for it, see **Prepare a REACTO prompt for remarkise**)